-In 2008, the USACE implemented an interim regulation schedule for Lake Okeechobee that addressed concerns about the integrity of the Herbert Hoover Dike.
+In 2008, the United States Army Corps of Engineers (USACE) implemented an interim regulation schedule for Lake Okeechobee that addressed concerns about the integrity of the Herbert Hoover Dike.
 The dike provides key flood control for developed areas around the lake.
 The 2008 Lake Okeechobee Regulation Schedule (2008 LORS) regulates the lake approximately one foot lower than previous regulation schedules.
 Additional information regarding 2008 LORS can be found in the Central and Southern Florida Project Water Control Plan for Lake Okeechobee and Everglades Agricultural Area (USACE 2008a) and the Draft Supplemental Environmental Impact Statement on the Lake Okeechobee Regulation Schedule, Lake Okeechobee, Florida (USACE 2008b).